hlambda/hlambda-core/docker/README.md

 This will:

-- Download the docker-compose.yaml file (Warning: please read the contents of the YAML file to understand what you are actually running)
+- Download the `docker-compose.yaml` file (Warning: please read the contents of the YAML file to understand what you are actually running)
-- Run new docker-compose stack
+- Run a new docker-compose stack

 # License